codedstructure/pylibftdi/docs/basic_usage.rst

 can be given, and an attempt will be made to match this if matching by serial number fails.

+In the event that multiple devices (perhaps of identical type) have the same description and serial number, the ``device_index`` parameter may be given to open matching devices by numerical index; this defaults to zero, meaning the first matching device.

 Examples
 ~~~~~~~~